oruga-ui/oruga/packages/docs/components/Sidebar.md

 ## Sidebar component

-> A sidebar to use as left/right overlay or static
+> A sidebar to use as overlay.

 ```html
 <o-sidebar></o-sidebar>